internetarchive/scholar/go/report/README.md

 ## sandcrawler stats

-we get stats about our SPN crawling via postgresqt; we use it to call functions that run basic queries.
+we get stats about our SPN crawling via postgrest; we use it to call functions that run basic queries.

 The needed functions: